brettadams0/TechNest/INSTALLATION_GUIDE.md

 ---

-**Need Help?** If you encounter issues during installation, check the troubleshooting section above or contact your system administrator for assistance.
+**Need Help?** If you encounter issues during installation, check the troubleshooting section above or contact me at adamsbrett00@gmail.com.